dualra1n/dualra1n/README.md

 [My Paypal](https://www.paypal.me/EdwinNunez2004)

 <details><summary>Why did I decide to put a donate me?</summary>
 "dualra1n" is not a team, it is just a name for this tool, this means that I created this script, therefore you can support me with whatever you have.
-This is important for me because right now, I don't have any source of income.
-I would be glad to receive something for creating this tool.
 If you can't donate, no problem, just enjoy dualbooting.
 </details>

 # Credits